 - Experiential Learning Project

-Krannert’s Experiential Learning Initiative (ELI) provides opportunities for 2nd Year Master’s students to take their prior knowledge and experience, combine it with what they have learned in their courses, and apply it in an active business setting.
+Krannert’s Experiential Learning (EL) provides opportunities for 2nd Year Master’s students to take their prior knowledge and experience, combine it with what they have learned in their courses, and apply it in an active business setting.
 ELI projects address issues of strategic importance to our client companies.
 The companies provide senior executive-level sponsorship of the projects and each team is assigned a faculty adviser.
 These professional consulting engagements provide a tremendous opportunity for students to gain intensive experience in teamwork and client relationship management while refining their analytical and presentation skills.

 - The Global Business Project (GBP)